alt-magick/Spanish/README.md

 regarding the curtailment of access to safety and sanctuary for the most vulnerable members of society.

-In a symbolic context, a border wall may be construed as a manifestation of division and isolationism, potentially conflicting with the historical ethos of the United States, characterized by principles of openness, inclusivity, and diversity.
-It runs the risk of projecting a message of exclusion to the global community, with potential implications for the nation's standing on the international stage.

 A border wall may project an unfavorable representation of the United States onto the global canvas.
 This portrayal could be seen as incongruous with American ideals of